 In March 2009, Raúl Castro removed some of his brother's appointees.

-On 3 June 2009, the Organization of American States adopted a resolution to end the 47-year ban on Cuban membership of the group.
+On June 3, 2009, the Organization of American States adopted a resolution to end the 47-year ban on Cuban membership of the group.
+However, full membership would be delayed until Cuba conformed with OAS practices.

-In 2009, United States President Barack Obama stated on 17 April, in Trinidad and Tobago that "the United States seeks a new beginning with Cuba", and reversed the Bush Administration's prohibition on travel and remittances by Cuban-Americans from the United States to Cuba.
+On 17 April 2009, United States President Barack Obama stated in Trinidad and Tobago that "the United States seeks a new beginning with Cuba", and reversed the Bush Administration's prohibition on travel and remittances by Cuban-Americans from the United States to Cuba.

-In July 2010, the unofficial Cuban Human Rights Commission said there were 167 political prisoners in Cuba, a fall from 201 at the start of the year.
+In July 2010, the Cuban Human Rights Commission reported 167 political prisoners in Cuba, a decrease from 201 at the start of the year, with harassment and intimidation replacing long prison sentences.

 According to the official census of 2010, Cuba's population was 11,241,161, comprising 5,628,996 men and 5,612,165 women.

-In 2010, Cubans were allowed to build their own houses, with certain conditions and without government endorsement.
+In 2010, Cubans were allowed to build their own houses, though the government would not endorse these new houses or improvements.

-In August 2011, Cuba reaffirmed its intent to legalize "buying and selling" of private property before the year's end, a move expected to transform the Cuban economy.
+On August 2, 2011, The New York Times reported that Cuba reaffirmed its intent to legalize "buying and selling" of private property before the year's end.

 In 2011, Cuba recorded 2,688,000 international tourists, the third-highest figure in the Caribbean.